Ikennaodinye/SQL_final_project/starting_with_questions.md

 Answer:
-"United States"	"Detroit"	"Google 22 oz Water Bottle"	10075
+<br>"United States"	"Detroit"	"Google 22 oz Water Bottle"	10075

 --Google 22 oz Water Bottle is returned as the top-selling product and --it is under the Drinkware productcategory, which was the most ordered.